daniel-ball/broadcaster/README.md

 # Quickstart

-Open terminal and go to your project folder.
-Inside the folder, type:
+Open a command prompt and CD into your project folder.

 pipenv shell